CoreyWarren/coldcmerch.com/readme.md

 > - Secure API endpoints against attacks
 > - Deploy Django and React together to serve as a single website - ColdCMerch.com!

+> 01/24/2023:

+> I just did a HUGE change that made me look over how React works, including its Hooks and why the Rules of Hooks are what they are.
+Instead of trying to force Redux to work with both the Rules of Hooks and my insane 'logic' as to how I wanted to interpret size data for each product with its own separate API call, I opted to just re-write some sections in around 4 JS files around the project, as well as the API for Sizes in Django.
+Some CSS doodling around, importing react-bootstrap and such here and there, and BAM!
+We've got a nice looking storefront, with (visually) working dropdown buttons for sizes!
+> This is particularly a huge step because when I learned how to bring product details into the fray, I learned how to import API data into a page.
+Now, it's slightly different.
+I learned to obey the Rules of Hooks, and call MULTIPLE APIs at once in a page.
+I learned how to keep rendering separate from logic.
+I learned how to make React and Redux work together despite how difficult Redux can be, and how few resources there are for Redux when compared to React.
+> It has truly been a great week, despite the 6 or so other days of pure pain.
+> I also just wanted to note that most of the solution for this fix came to me last night after days of dwelling on it.
+95% of the working code pushed today was written... today.
+Aside from learning React, Redux, and Django REST, I'm also learning about myself and my work cycles.

 <br>

 # &#x1F528; Maintenance Notes